Myra Hemmings: Early life

+After graduation, Davis began teaching in 1913 in San Antonio, Texas.
 Hemmings was active in amateur theater and participated in the San Antonio Negro Little Theater by directing productions.
 She and her husband helped to organize Phyllis Wheatley Dramatic Guild Players.

-In her career, she appeared in three films.
+In her career as an actress, she appeared in three films.
 First, in the 1941 tragic drama film Go Down Death: The Story of Jesus and the Devil, she starred as the martyr Sister Caroline.
 In addition to acting, Hemmings co-produced and co-directed the film.
 In the 1943 film Marching On, she played Mrs. Ellen Tucker.
 In Girl in Room 20 (1946), she played Sarra Walker.

-Later life

-As a drama teacher, Hemmings directed plays from the 1920s to the 1950s at the Carver Community Cultural Center in San Antonio.
-Hemmings was elected as vice-president of Delta Sigma Theta in 1933 as well as the organization's historian in 1948.
-In 1947, Hemmings received her Master of Arts degree in speech from Northwestern University.
-Hemmings also continued to teach in San Antonio for fifty-one years.
+Later as a drama teacher, Hemmings directed plays from the 1920s to the 1950s at the Carver Community Cultural Center in San Antonio.
+She continued to teach in San Antonio for fifty-one years.

+Personal life

+In 1922, Davis married John W. Hemmings, a former actor on Broadway.

+Hemmings was elected as vice-president of the national Delta Sigma Theta in 1933 as well as the organization's historian in 1948.
 She was also a member of the NAACP, the National Council of Negro Women and the Alpha Phi Literary Society.

-Hemmings died in 1968 in San Antonio.
+Hemmings died on December 8, 1968, in San Antonio.

-Tributes
+Honors

-After Hemmings' death, Dramatic Theatre Guild was renamed Myra Davis Hemmings Memorial Theatre Guild.
-In addition, the San Antonio alumnae chapter's of Delta Sigma Theta sorority resource center was named after Hemmings in 1986.
-Delta Sigma Theta Sorority, Inc. created the Myra Davis Hemmings Scholarship for the study in performance or creative arts.
+After Hemmings' death, the Dramatic Theatre Guild was renamed Myra Davis Hemmings Memorial Theatre Guild.
+In addition, the San Antonio alumnae chapter of Delta Sigma Theta sorority resource center was named after Hemmings in 1986.
+Delta Sigma Theta Sorority, Inc. created the Myra Davis Hemmings Scholarship for the study of performance or creative arts.